karlholme/fundamental-java/README.md

 1. Command Prompt
 1. Write "mvn --version" and press enter

-If you see something like "Apache Maven 3.6.0. .." skip down to "2.
-Setup Maven settings.xml"
+If you see something like "Apache Maven 3.6.0. .." you already have maven installed and can skip this step!

 If you did not see something like "Apache Maven 3.6.0. ..", install mvn: